pensjonatus/pensjonatus/src/content/posts/travel-time.md

 ---
-title: "Travel Time"
+title: 'Travel Time'
-date: "2013-08-04"
+date: '2013-08-04'
 categories:
-  - "flash-fiction"
+  - 'flash-fiction'
 ---

 "We're leaving for Taiwan," I said.
 "Everybody, take just one thing."

 They were ready in under a minute, I like a good, disciplined family.
 Everyone had a thing they wanted to transfer with them and I smiled and nodded at each and every one of them until I reached my daughter.

 "What is this?"
 I asked.